In 2002, 300 bucolic acres of prime farmland on the Copake-Hillsdale line were on the chopping block and headed for development.

 While the initial steering committee of Hillsdale and Copake residents was assigned the task of creating a plan for the Park, another town committee, Historic Hillsdale, led the designation of Hillsdale as an Historic District, now listed on the New York State and National Registers.
 Federal and state tax credits available to owners of historic, commercial, office, industrial or rental residential buildings have been widely promoted.
 It’s obvious to all that more than a few buildings in the district have been fully restored or are getting some kind of makeover.

 Others dream that Hillsdale’s progress will inspire the purchase and restoration of the old Roe Jan School building, a mile south from the town’s only traffic light.
-“There isn’t a soul who doesn’t want the best for that magnificent structure,” said Peter Cipkowski.
+“There isn’t a soul who doesn’t want the best for that great old structure,” said Peter Cipkowski.
 “Its restoration, in the right hands, would be gigantic.”